grencez/grencez.dev/2023/llama-chatbot-20230404/index.md

 ## Constraining Structure
 Infinite chat has some issues:
-- Bad text patterns develop and worsen. (e.g., User gets a poorly-tokenized nickname like "Userrrrrrrrr".)
+- Bad text patterns develop and worsen. (e.g., quirky speech patterns like `W-what?` can get amplified like `W-w-w-what?` and ultimately degrade into infinite repetition)
   - No easy fix.
 Must rewrite/regenerate.
 - Dialogue lines get too long.
 - Line that is not dialogue. (e.g., `\end{code}`)